kshitij-100/QR_Code_Generator/README.md

 # QR_Code_Generator
-This JavaScript program can generate a QR Code for any URL.
+This JavaScript program can generate a QR Code for any text or URL.
 It is developed using HTML, CSS and JavaScript.
+We also can download that generated QR code in jpg format.

 ![image](https://user-images.githubusercontent.com/85186274/231943150-41dbef1e-5084-4185-b46f-c38af4b3da30.png)